Alev Alatlı

-Alev Alatlı (16 September 1944 – 2 February 2024) was a Turkish columnist, bestselling novelist, academician and economist.
+Alev Alatlı (16 September 1944 – 2 February 2024) was a Turkish columnist, bestselling novelist, academic and economist.

 Early years

-Alev Alatlı was born on 16 September 1944 in the town of Menemen, İzmir to an officer's family.
-She spent her childhood in Japan, where her father was appointed as the Military attaché in the Embassy of Turkey and also as the Liaison officer of the Turkish Brigade in Korea to the United Nations.
+Alev Alatlı was born on 16 September 1944 in the town of Menemen, İzmir to a military officer's family.
+She spent her childhood in Japan, where her father was appointed as the Military attaché in the Embassy of Turkey and also as the liaison officer of the Turkish Brigade in Korea to the United Nations.

 Alatlı attended the American School in Japan in Nakameguro, Tokyo.
-After finishing high school there, her family returned to Turkey, and Alev studied economics at the Middle East Technical University in Ankara, from where she graduated in 1963 with a Bachelor of Science degree.
+After finishing high school there, her family returned to Turkey, and Alev studied economics at the Middle East Technical University in Ankara, graduating in 1963 with a Bachelor of Science degree.

 Following graduation, she married her classmate Alper Orhon, a Turkish Cypriot.
 She was granted a Fulbright Scholarship and her husband a scholarship from the Ford Foundation to conduct postgraduate study in the USA.
 Educated at Vanderbilt University in Nashville, Tennessee, she earned a Master of Arts in Development Economics and Econometrics.

 By this time, she had started to think about the importance of formulas and figures in explaining the world, and decided to pursue studies in philosophy.
 Although she enrolled at Dartmouth College in New Hampshire for doctoral studies on philosophy of religion and philosophy of history she didn't have a Ph.D. degree.

 In 1974, Alatlı returned to Turkey.
 She worked for a while as a lecturer at Istanbul University and later at the State Planning Organization (DPT) in Ankara in her capacity as an economist.

 In the next five years after her return from the US, Alev Alatlı spent her time mainly in studying Islam.
 She was also involved in a psycholinguistic project of the University of California, Berkeley on language learning patterns of Turkish children.
-She published a magazine titled "Bizim İngilizce" Our English Language) in co-operation with the newspaper Cumhuriyet for Turks based on native tongue and culture.
+She published a magazine titled "Bizim İngilizce" (Our English Language) in co-operation with the newspaper Cumhuriyet for Turks based on native tongue and culture.